Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/rtm_intr.rst

 --------------------------
 To correctly reconstruct the source wavefield in the backward process, it is necessary to extend the boundary and save the boundaries value in a forward process.
-For 2D-RTM, there are 4 boundaries to deal with.
+For 2D-RTM, you need to deal with four boundaries.
-Dussaud [1]_ et al. proposed saving half-order length of all the 4 boundaries with absorbing boundary condition.
+Dussaud [1]_ et al. proposed saving half-order length of all the four boundaries with absorbing boundary condition.
 In this case, the reconstruction source wavefield is definitely perfect.
 However, a huge amount of storage is required.
-In our project, we adopt the scheme proposed by Liu [2]_ which saved only half-order length of the upper boundaries' values with absorbing boundary conditions and used random boundary condition for the other three boundaries in order to balance the accuracy and storage requirement.
+In our project, we adopt the scheme proposed by Liu [2]_ , which saved only half-order length of the upper boundaries' values with absorbing boundary conditions and used random boundary condition for the other three boundaries to balance the accuracy and storage requirement.

 Design information of L1 primitives
 ====================================